kyma-project/kyma-environment-broker/docs/contributor/07-20-subaccount-sync.md

 The dry run mode does not perform any changes on the control plane.
 Setting **SUBACCOUNT_SYNC_UPDATE_RESOURCES** to `false` runs the application in dry run mode.
 Updater is not created and no changes are made to the Kyma CRs.
 The application only fetches data from CIS and updates the database.
-Differences between the desired and current state of the attributes will cause queue to be filled with entries.
+Differences between the desired and current state of the attributes cause that the queue is filled with entries.
 Since this is augmented queue with one entry for each subaccount, the length will not exceed the number of subaccounts.